Nov 02, 2020

 But are these concerns valid?
 And if so, to what extent and how should citizens respond?

-The first event of this three-part series—titled “Democracy on the Table”—takes place on the eve of the 2020 U.S Presidential Election.
-This panel of experts will discuss a favored headline of our times: retreating or failing democracy in the United States and Western Europe, the world’s “advanced democracies.”
+The first event of this three-part series—titled “Democracy on the Table”—took place on the eve of the 2020 U.S Presidential Election.
+The panel of experts discussed a favored headline of our times: retreating or failing democracy in the United States and Western Europe, the world’s “advanced democracies.”

 About the Panelists